sr-murthy/continuedfractions/docs/sources/rational-points.rst

    # True

 Consistent with :math:`\mathbb{Q}^2` being an Abelian group the addition, subtraction, negation, and rational scalar mutiplication operations always produce :py:class:`~continuedfractions.rational_points.RationalPoint` instances.
 The zero element (the additive identity in :math:`\mathbb{Q}^2` and also the origin of :math:`\mathbb{Q}^2` as a vector space) is represented by the value ``RationalPoint(0, 0)``, as can easily be verified.
 In particular, addition and subtraction are limited to :py:class:`~continuedfractions.rational_points.RationalPoint` instances, and raise a :py:class:`TypeError` if any other types are attempted, while multiplication is limited to left-multiplication by instances of type :py:class:`int`, :py:class:`~fractions.Fraction` or :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`.
-Only scalar left-multiplication is supported in order to respect the notational convention of scalar-vector multiplication, while division is undefined:
+Only scalar left-multiplication is supported in order to respect the notational convention of scalar-vector multiplication, and scalar division (by non-zero instances of :py:class:`int`, :py:class:`~fractions.Fraction`, or :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`, is also supported (via scalar left-multiplication by the reciprocal of the scalar):

 .. code:: python